 Where to stay in St George

 There are a number of different options for places to stay in St George for all budgets and accommodation types.
-We stayed one night in the Snow Canyon Campground and another night at the Ramada by Wyndham.
-The Ramada was only $60 for the night, which seemed a great rate for what was provided, including a good buffet breakfast.
+We stayed one night in the Snow Canyon Campground and another night at the Ramada by Wyndham hotel.
+The Ramada hotel was only $60 for the night, which seemed a great rate for what was provided, including a good buffet breakfast.

 However, we always recommend checking current prices and availability to find the right deal for you.
 Browse current rates and reviews for accommodation in St George here.

 Best Things to Do in St George FAQs

 Learn the answers to the most commonly asked questions on the best things to do in St George Utah.